Nooshu/NestJS-Frontend/docs/KEYFEATURES.md

   - Custom test matchers for common assertions
   - Global test configuration and setup
   - Mock utilities for common browser APIs
+- Comprehensive build system with task-specific scripts
+  - Backend compilation and running in various modes
+  - Frontend asset building with separate concerns
+  - Watch modes for development with hot-reload
+  - Production-ready builds with optimizations
+  - Asset fingerprinting and management
+  - Incremental builds for faster development
+  - Code quality scripts for formatting and linting
+  - Testing scripts for various testing strategies
 - Swagger/OpenAPI documentation with automatic generation
 - Winston v3.17.0 logging integration with structured logging
 - Prettier v3.0.0 and ESLint for code quality